 11. Heat Resistance

 Glass will shatter when brought close to a heat source whereas a real diamond will be left unharmed.

 Applying heat to the setting

 12. Does it Fog up?

 Another really quick way to detect a fake is whether it fogs up.
 (However, I wouldn't recommend you base your decisions purely off of this test.)
-A synthetic stone will not be able to absorb heat, and so, by simply breathing on a diamond you will be able to know whether it is real or not.
+A synthetic stone will not be able to absorb heat, and so, by simply breathing on a diamond you may be able to get a hint of whether it is real or not.
 A real diamond will fog (but will immediately clear up) whereas a fake diamond should not be affected at all.

 13. Type of Setting